The experiences of Eastern European countries under “socialism”, not to mention the Soviet Union and China, were all very different.

 The process for which English has no word but German has two long ones: Geschichtsaufarbeitung and Vergangenheitsbewältigung.
 “Treating”, “working through”, “coming to terms with”, or even “overcoming” the past.
 The second round of German past-beating, refined through the experience of the first round, after Hitler.
 (194)

-And after my citing an over-generous definition of the Chinese term dundian, in German not just words but definitions can be expansive too.
+And after my citation of an over-generous definition of the Chinese term dundian, in German not just words but definitions can be expansive too.
 Abschöpfung is

 laboriously defined in the 1985 Stasi dictionary as “systematic conduct of conversations for the targeted exploitation of the knowledge, information and possibilities of other persons for gaining information”.
 The nearest English equivalent, I suppose, is “pumping”.
 (108)